DigiBP/26SS_AQUATIS/README.md

 > 🖼️ See [`Make/4-Generate_contract-draft.png`](Make/4-Generate_contract-draft.png) — Webhook → Google Docs (create from template) → HTTP back to Camunda.

-### 12. Contract Review & Negotiation Loop
+### 12. Contract Review
-The draft is reviewed via [`Forms/Review_Contract_Draft_1.form`](Forms/Review_Contract_Draft_1.form).
-If the supplier rejects T&Cs, the process loops back to update the contract and resend.
-If negotiation fails after a defined number of rounds, the next-ranked supplier is selected automatically.
-Timer-based reminders enforce SLAs.
+The generated contract draft is reviewed via [`Forms/Review_Contract_Draft 1.form`](Forms/Review_Contract_Draft%201.form).
+Procurement can check the generated contract draft and decide whether it is acceptable.
+In the current Process, this step represents the manual review before finalisation.

-### 13. Purchase Order & Process Closure
+### 13. Process Closure
-Once the contract is signed and archived, a **Purchase Order** is generated and sent to the supplier.
-The order confirmation is received, all artefacts are archived, and the case is closed.
+After the contract draft has been reviewed, the Process reaches its final review stage.
+Due to our company's internal policies, signatures must currently still be provided manually.
+Therefore, the pre-filled contract can be downloaded and reused.

 ## Challenges Addressed by the TO-BE Process